The Unbalanced Gromov Wasserstein Distance: Conic Formulation and Relaxation: Introduction

-The work of~\cite{chapel2020partial} relaxes the GW distance to the unbalanced setting.
-It hybridizes GW with partial OT~\cite{figalli2010optimal} for unsupervised labeling.
+\paragraph{Related works and contributions.} The concomitant work of~\citet{de2020entropy} extends the $L^p$ transportation distance defined in~\citet{sturm2006geometry} to unbalanced mm-spaces and studies its geometric properties.
+This distortion distance is not equivalent to the $\GW$ distance, and is more difficult to estimate numerically because it explicitly imposes a triangle inequality constraint in the optimization problem.
+The work of~\citet{chapel2020partial} relaxes the $\GW$ distance to the unbalanced setting by hybridizing $\GW$ with partial OT~\citep{figalli2010optimal} for unsupervised labeling.
 It ressembles one particular setting of our formulation, but with some important differences, detailed in Section~\ref{sec-distance}.
-Our construction is also connected to partial matching methods, which find numerous applications in graphics and vision~\cite{cosmo2016shrec}.
-In particular, \cite{rodola2012game} introduces a mass conservation relaxation of the GW problem.
+Our construction is also connected to partial matching methods, which find numerous applications in graphics and vision~\citep{cosmo2016shrec}.
+In particular, \citet{rodola2012game} introduces a mass conservation relaxation of the $\GW$ problem.